School Logo

 Characteristics of Effective Learning

-The curriculum also takes account of children’s learning not just in the 7 Areas of Learning and Development, but also in how they see themselves as learners and how they are building the strong foundations for lifelong learning.
+The Early Years Curriculum gives great importance to how children learn not just in the 7 Areas of Learning and Development, but also in how they develop as learners and are building the strong foundations for life-long learning.
 These are described in the Characteristics of Effective Learning and these are an integral part of our curriculum.

 The 3 Characteristics of Effective Learning: